-Sky Kihuwa-Mani (U.S.A.) is an undergraduate student in the Lloyd International Honors College at UNC Greensboro where they study Biology, a musician, a language-learner, and a collaborator.
-They served on a panel representing UNC Greensboro at the International Performing The World conference in 2020, on the advisory committee for the “forums on race and racism in American history” at UNC Greensboro, and have participated in virtual collaborative-growing spaces with many from the East Side Institute over the last year.
+Sky Kihuwa-Mani (U.S.A.) is a first-year medical student at Icahn School of Medicine at Mount Sinai in New York City and a recent graduate of Lloyd International Honors College at UNC Greensboro where they majored in Biology.
+A musician, a language-learner, and a collaborator, they served on a panel representing UNC Greensboro at the International Performing The World conference in 2020, served on the advisory committee for the “forums on race and racism in American history” at UNC Greensboro, and have participated in virtual collaborative-growing spaces with many from the East Side Institute over the last year.

 Powpee Lee (TAIWAN) has been a community and political organizer in Taiwan for much of his adult life.
 He served as the director of the Ludi Community University in Taipei for 20 years.
 Most of the students at Ludi are working class adults.
 It is an environment that encourages learners to transform their learning activity from individual growth into community development by means of “anybody could teach anybody.”
 Ludi facilitates an environment in which the learners can learn to teach, and learn from teaching at the same time.
 We see it as an activity of individual liberation and creating a new culture within social change.
 Since 2020 Lee transferred from director of the school to the Chair of the Ludi Community Meeting.